academe/Omnipay-Wirecard/README.md

 your credit card form into this object is up to you, but will involve JavaScript of some sort.

-The callback function get the result from storing the credit card details will look something like show below.
+The callback function get the result from storing the credit card.
+Details will look something like show below.
 This will be invoked when the credit card details are sent to storage, after the user submits their payment form.
 It can be used to capture anonymised details for the credit card, or a list of errors that may have occurred while trying to store.